Aims and scope

 - impacts and adaptations to global changes (Climate Change effects and biodiversity loss, conflicts between water uses, species repartition area evolution, dynamics of ecosystems, biological indicators for river monitoring, water quality and ecosystems damages, …);

 - socio-economical analysis of environmental benefits and impacts (economical analysis of natural resources and ecological services, sociology, stakeholders, governance);

-- bioconservation, ecosystems restoration and ecological engineering, fisheries management, and other related management topics, all constitute the key elements of eligible papers.
-Special issues on current topics or following conferences are considered in consultation with the editor.
+- bioconservation, ecosystems restoration and ecological engineering, all constitute the key elements of eligible papers.
 Same standards for acceptance are rigidly applied to both regular and special editions.

 The examination of all manuscripts by the peers committee is rigorous and the answers are sent to the authors in the shortest possible time.
 As soon as they are accepted and formatted, the papers are published on line.